roadsidebomb/Polybar-Minibar-3D-Print-Files/README.md

 # Polybar & Minibar - Open-Source 3D Printable Music Game Controllers!

 <p>The Polybar project, by 3PCS (threepieces), is a modular 3D printable controller for music games like YARG, Clone Hero, or similar.<br />
-You can look under the releases tab for the latest version.
+You can find the latest version under releases.
 The download includes all STL, F3D and PCB files for use under the license listed below.</p>

 ## 🎧 Discord